arthi2900/app1/docs/prd.md

 - Class: Multi-select dropdown
 - Subject: Multi-select dropdown
 - Teacher: Multi-select dropdown
+- Exam Type: Multi-select dropdown (Practice/School-Level)
--'Apply Filters' button
+- 'Apply Filters' button
 - 'Clear Filters' button\n
 ### 9.7 Online Exam Access Control and Data Isolation

 #### 9.7.1 Teacher Access Rules
-- Can create exams only for classes and subjects assigned to them
+- Can create practice exams and school-level exams only for classes and subjects assigned to them
 - Can select only sections assigned to them
+- Practice exams can be published immediately without approval
+- School-level exams must be submitted for Principal approval before scheduling
 - Can view and manage only own exams (created by them)
 - Can view student attempts only for own exams
 - Can grade only own exams
-- Cannot view exams created by other teachers
+- Cannot view exams created by other teachers or principal
 - Cannot view students from sections not assigned to them
-- Cannot edit or delete exams after students have started attempting
-- Can extend exam time or end exam early for own exams
+- Cannot edit or delete exams after students have started attempting\n- Can extend exam time or end exam early for own exams
+- Cannot edit school-level exams while in'Pending Approval' status\n
-\n#### 9.7.2 Student Access Rules
+#### 9.7.2 Student Access Rules
-- Can view only exams assigned to their section
+- Can view only exams assigned to their section (both practice and school-level)
 - Can take exam only during scheduled time window (start to end datetime)
 - Can take exam only once (no retakes)
+- **Use individual student login to access exam interface**
+- **Exam interface includes question palette panel with color-coded status indicators and timer**
 - Can view results only if teacher has published them
 - Can review answers only if teacher has enabled 'Allow Answer Review'
 - Cannot view other students' attempts or results
 - Cannot access exam before start time
 - Cannot access exam after end time (unless late submission enabled)

-#### 9.7.3 Principal Access Rules
+\n#### 9.7.3 Principal Access Rules
+- Can create exams directly for any class and subject without approval requirement
+- Can create exams from school question bank without approval\n- Can approve or reject school-level exams submitted by teachers
-- Can view all exams created by teachers in their school
+- Can view all exams (practice and school-level) created by teachers and self in their school
 - Can view exam details, settings, and questions
 - Can view student participation and results
 - Can view exam analytics and reports
 - Can export exam results and analytics
-- Cannot create, edit, or delete exams
+- Cannot edit or delete exams created by teachers
-- Cannot grade exams
+- Cannot grade exams created by teachers
-- Cannot publish or unpublish results
+- Cannot publish or unpublish results for teacher-created exams
-- Cannot extend exam time or end exam early
+- Cannot extend exam time or end exam early for teacher-created exams
-- Read-only access to all exam data
+- Read-only access to teacher-created exam data
+- Full control over self-created exams

 #### 9.7.4 Data Isolation\n- All exam data is school-scoped\n- Backend validation ensures:\n  - Teachers can only access own exams
   - Students can only access exams assigned to their section